Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

-2. Testing business rule exception are possible with the Throws assert for example we have correct name for Bosses.
+2. Testing business rule custom exception are possible with the the `.Should().Throw()` again we need create a Action delegate and then apply the Fluent Assertion method to the action.

 ```C#
         [Fact]